 Today, the site of the Antelope Creek people is known as the Alibates Flint Quarries National Monument.
 It is the only U.S. National Monument in the State of Texas.
 The flint usually lies just below the surface at ridge level in a layer up to six feet thick.
 The quarry pits were not very large, between 5 to 25 feet wide and 4 to 7 feet deep.
-The area, an integral part of Lake Meredith National Recreation Area, is protected by the U.S. National Park Service and can only be viewed by ranger-led guided tours, which must be scheduled in advance.
+An integral part of Lake Meredith National Recreation Area, the area is protected by the U.S. National Park Service and can only be viewed by ranger-led guided tours, which must be scheduled in advance.

 Today, Hutchinson County has more excavated archeological sites than any other county in the Texas Panhandle.
 At the Lake Creek site in northeastern Hutchinson County, pottery, stone tools, and the remains of bison and other animals dated from 950 to 1300 AD.
-At the Black Dog Village site between Borger and Stinnett, were there were also small springs, the remains of dolomite slab houses and petroglyphs have been found.
+At the Black Dog Village site between Borger and Stinnett, where there were also small springs, dolomite slab houses and petroglyphs have been found.
 Dating indicates the village was occupied from 970 to 1670 AD.
 Yet more evidence of ancient people have been found in various old springs and creeks in the county.

 Explorers & Trail Blazers:

 In 1541, the first Europeans ventured into the area on an expedition led by Francisco Vasquez de Coronado, destined for Quivira in his quest for the mythical Seven Cities of Gold.
 This elusive search was repeated by Spanish Conquistador Juan de Onate, who passed through in 1601.
 As had Coronado, Onate encountered Apache as he and his men marched to the northeast, following the Canadian River into Oklahoma.